Help, I've found an animal!

 Difficult and troubling to reconcile though it may be, we, as animal lovers dedicated to the preservation of our natural environment must respect the sad fact that not all animals are destined to live and thrive over the course of their species's respective lifespan.
 It is an unfortunate but necessary measure Nature must take to preserve the balance of life.
 Still, there are actions one can take to help.

 Tenafly Nature Center's staff and associates recommend all injured or orphaned wildlife be taken to a licensed wildlife rehabilitator.
 These wildlife professionals have the training, veterinary services, facilities, and experience to help wildlife in need.
 If you are unable to immediately deliver injured or orphaned animal(s)to your nearest rehabilitator, call for advice.
 Most rehabilitators are volunteers and will need you to bring them the animal.
 And remember, it is illegal to care for any wild animal without proper medical licensing.

-Please consult the following links for local Wildlife Rehabilitator listings and locations:
+Consult the following links for local wildlife rehabilitator listings and locations: